 Config/Constant Parameters Function TempUnits Specifies the engineering units for the temperature data.
-F: Fahrenheit, C: Celsius.
-The TempUnits needs to match the units specified during the gauge setup.
-The Temp can be converted from Metric to English (or vice-versa) by setting the TempConvert parameter in the ENSCAN point.
+F: Fahrenheit C: Celsius The TempUnits needs to match the units specified during the gauge setup.
+The Temp can be converted from Metric to English (or vice-versa) by setting the TempConvert parameter in the appropriate V1SCAN or RKSCN point.
+DensityUnits Specifies the engineering units for the density data.
+K: kg/m3 A: API L = lbs/cu ft The DensityUnits needs to match the units specified during the gauge setup.
+The Density can be converted from Metric to English (or viceversa) by setting the DensityConvert parameter in the appropriate V1SCAN or RKSCN point.
 LevelDeadband The LevelDeadband sets the deadband for the Change of State mode.
-The default is 0.1.
-TempDeadband The TempDeadband is used to set the Change Of State deadband for temperature.
-The default is .25 degrees.
-FastScanMode Places the EN811 in Fast Scan Mode.
+The default is 0.
+TempDeadband The TempDeadband is used to set the Change of State deadband for the temperature.
+The default is.25 degrees.
+FastScanMode Places the SG6000 point in the Fast Scan mode.
 Values are Enable or Disable.
-Protocol Sets the transmitter protocol to GPP or GPU.
-The default is GPU.
-BaudRate Sets the communication baud rate (1200 or 2400).
-The default is 1200.
-Report Causes automatic notification to the Host (in response to a Change of State Request) when the Level, Temp, AlarmStatus, LevelStatus or TempStatus changes.
+BaudRate Model 8203: The default is 19200.
+Model 8213: Sets the V1 protocol pulse width.
+If the ClockRate is set to 00, then the pulse width is approx. 303 uS (1/3300 BPS).
+The default is 99 Filter Determines how many samples must be within a deadband, specified by the LevelFilter, before the Level is accepted.
+Used only on the Model 8213.
+Values can be 0-7.
+LevelFilter In conjunction with the Filter, determines the reasonableness of the Level value.
+Data is stored in a temporary buffer.
+The number of samples is determined by the Filter parameter.
+A check is made each time a new reading is made by comparing the values in the temporary buffer.
+If the data changes by a value less than the LevelFilter, it is considered to be reasonable and it is accepted into the Level.
+Used only on the Model 8213.
+Report Causes automatic notification to the Host (in response to a Change of State Request) when the Level, Temp, Position changes.
 Parameter value can be High, Low or No. Report=No disables automatic notification.
 Points with Report = High will be sent before points with Report = Low.
 The default is High.
 Maxtime Specifies the maximum time (in secs) between automatic Change of State responses being sent to the Host.
 Report must be set to either Low or High for the Value parameter to be sent in response to a Change of State Request.
 A value of 0 disables this option.
 Non-zero values cause responses to be sent even if the value has not changed since the last message.
-The maximum is 62535 seconds.
-The default is 600.
+The maximum is 65535 seconds.
+The default is 240.
 Watchdog Enables the watchdog task on the Motherboard.
-The watchdog task monitors the EN811 point on the Model 8214 and verifies it is scanning for gauges.
-If the EN811 point stops execution, the PntStatus will be set to 0x4000 to indicate a failure.
+The watchdog task monitors the SG6000 point on the Model 8203 or Model 8213 and verifies it is scanning for gauges.